Code-Institute-Submissions/the_appleshop/README.md

 # Current issues

+I just saw there is no update of review_count when a new review is saved.
+The counter is still on zero.
-Technical issues are not present so far.
-But this shop site needs to have some better graphical content and should be updated with future features to implement.
+Beside this not working functionality, this shop site needs to have some improvement on graphical content and should be updated with future features to implement.

 # Acknowledgements